Apple Silicon Macs: Bootable copies cannot be created of macOS Sequoia 15.2. This functionality was restored in macOS Sequoia 15.3.

 You can install macOS onto a "Standard Backup" to make it bootable

-We recommend using the Legacy Bootable Copy Assistant any time you have an immediate need to create a bootable copy of your startup disk.
+We recommend using the Legacy bootable clone using Apple Software Restore option any time you have an immediate need to create a bootable copy of your startup disk.
 However, if some time in the future you find a need to boot from an external device, and you have an existing Standard Backup on a non-encrypted APFS volume that you would like to make bootable, you can install macOS onto that volume:

 - Download and open the macOS Installer: [Ventura] [Sonoma] [Sequoia]